rsleem/CI-CD/Labs/02 GitOps/03 ArgoCD + Tekton/tekton.md

-#### <font color='red'> Access Tekton + Argo CD + Tests</font>

-**Tekton**

-the tests run:
-* SonarQube® is an automatic code review tool to detect bugs, vulnerabilities, and code smells in your code.
-It can integrate with your existing workflow to enable continuous code inspection across your project branches and pull requests.

-watch the video..

 to view the pods executing the pipeline:
 ```
 kubectl get pods -n cicd -l "tekton.dev/pipelineRun=products-ci-pipelinerun"
 ```

+The application is "healthy" but as the objects associated with Product Service (Pods, Services, Deployment,...etc) aren't still deployed to the Kubernetes cluster sync status is "unknown".

+Once the "pipelinerun" ends and changes are pushed to GitOps repository, Argo CD compares content deployed in the Kubernetes cluster (associated to Products Service) with content pushed to the GitOps repository and synchronizes Kubernetes cluster against the repository.

+In this dashboard you should be the "product service" application that manages synchronization between Kubernetes cluster and GitOps repository.

+#### <font color='red'>Access Tekton + Argo CD + Tests</font>

 **Sonarqube**
-to access Sonarqube to check quality issues:
+the tests run:
+* SonarQube® is an automatic code review tool to detect bugs, vulnerabilities, and code smells in your code.
+It can integrate with your existing workflow to enable continuous code inspection across your project branches and pull requests. to access Sonarqube to check quality issues:

   > in browser: http://localhost:9000/projects